Risk Controlled Image Retrieval: Method

 where $\mathcal{R}_{[K, f_{e}]}$ represents a retrieval function conditioned on $K$ and $f_{e}$:

-where $d$ denotes a metric criterion, and $K$ the number of the retrieved candidates, $f_e$ the feature extractor.

-The above image retrieval pipeline has been the de facto standard in the image retrieval community.
-However, it merely retrieves a set of best matching candidates, without any indicator showing how reliable the retrieval set is.
-This is problematic in risk-sensitive scenarios, where the reliability of the prediction is crucial.
+where $d$ denotes a distance metric function, and $K$ denotes the number of the retrieved candidates, $f_e$ denotes the feature extractor.
+The above image retrieval system has been the \textit{de facto} standard in the image retrieval community.
+However, it only provides a list of best-matching candidates without indicating their reliability.
+The absence of reliability information can be problematic in situations where failures may have high-stakes consequences.